ElkanaRahadian/images-in-readme/README.md

-# Add Image in README
+# Adding Image in README

 ## Overview
 Host Images using github issues